brandur/sorg/content/fragments/smartphones-eye.md

 took that day.

-iPhone 7s are expensive, with the base model coming in $649 USD.
-But if brazenly overpriced smartphones are being outcompeted on that front by one other industry, it's pro and "prosumer" camera equipment.
+iPhone 7s are expensive, with the base model coming in $649 USD, but if brazenly overpriced smartphones are being outcompeted on that front by one other industry, it's pro and "prosumer" camera equipment.
 The latest model of my camera, the X100F (F = "fourth") weighs in at $1,299 USD;